elpresidentey/drippy/deploy.md

 ✅ SEO optimized
 ✅ Accessibility features

-The site is ready for production and will work perfectly on GitHub Pages!
+The site is ready for production and will work perfectly on GitHub Pages